GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: Experiments

 \subsection{Applications}

-\paragraph{High resolution image embedding and editing} Like other GAN methods, one can embed an image into the latent space of our trained GRAM-HD and rendering images at novel views.
+\paragraph{High resolution image embedding and editing} Like other GAN methods, one can embed an image into the latent space of our trained GRAM-HD and achieve pose editing by rendering images at novel views.
 As shown in Figure~\ref{fig:image_embedding}, our method can faithfully reconstruct a high-resolution image through GAN inversion and generate high-fidelity novel view rendering results.

 \paragraph{Real-time free-view synthesis} Similar to GRAM~\cite{deng2021gram}, we can cache the manifold surfaces and HR radiance maps as textured 3D meshes and then run fast free-view synthesis with mesh rendering.
 With an efficient mesh rasterizer from \cite{laine2020modular}, we achieve free-view synthesis of $1024^2$ images at 90 FPS on a Nvidia Tesla V100 GPU.